 This analysis of KRAS genetic networks in four different tumor types highlights the tissue-specific nature of genetic interactions.
 In places, we focused on the results from the analysis of COAD, as it demonstrated a high variability in the types of KRAS alleles, had limited exogenous mutational pressure (in contrast to the effects of smoking-induced mutations in LUAD), and we had a large number of WGS and WES data.
 However, allele-specific genetic interactions were not consistent between tissues, demonstrating the complex relationship between the tissue-of-origin, K-RAS function, and cooperating genetic events.
 While the intrinsic biochemical properties of a K-RAS mutant are likely maintained in each cancer, their downstream signaling properties, and ultimately their effects on tumorigenesis, are determined by the basal configuration of the tissue-specific signaling network 81.
 Thus, the configuration of the tissue signaling network influences the genetic interactions that arise during cancer progression.

 In addition to the importance of tissue-specificity, this study provides compelling evidence that the somatic missense mutations that activate oncogenes are not always equivalent.
 We and others have demonstrated the distinct effects of the KRAS alleles, both computationally and experimentally, revealing many instances of substantial variation between different mutations of the same gene.
 This is likely a more general principle applicable to many oncogenes, especially those with multiple mutational hotspots.

+The KRAS allele-specific comutation analysis indicates that the various KRAS mutations act within distinct genetic environments.
+This likely impacts the effects of therapeutics, potentially obfuscating the underlying reason for disparate effects in clinical trials.
+The principle of this phenomenon was demonstrated by the analysis of the CRISPR-Cas9 screen when the comutation events were included as explanatory covariates: in several instances, differential dependency that could be attributed to a KRAS allele-specific effect may have instead been caused by absence of a mutation in a gene with reduced rates of comutation with the KRAS allele.
+Thus, we provide evidence that not only do the biological properties of the KRAS alleles contribute to their effect on the tumor, but so too do their unique genetic interactions.

 Finally, this study has broad implications for the understanding of oncogene biology and for cancer therapy.
 Whether a targeted therapy directly inhibits the activated oncoprotein or not, it is important to understand how allele-specific signaling properties and genetic interactions influence therapeutic response.
 For instance, BRAF activating mutations have been classified into three groups defined by their functional effects on the protein product 83,84, which consequently determines their response to different inhibitors 85,86.
 Moreover, the response of HER2 mutant cancers to HER2 inhibition varies depending on the tissue-of-origin of the cancer 87, which could be due to intrinsic signaling differences between the tissues-of-origin or to cooperating mutations unique to a specific cancer type.
 For cancer therapy to be truly precise, it will be key to appreciate and understand the complexity of the genetic networks in each cancer type.